forwards/website_source/README.md

     content, the website is updated, so you can see the changes in the RStudio viewer or browser (the site is best previewed in a web browser).

-## Changing site parameters

-General configuration settings are specified in the `config.toml` file, which is in the root directory of the repository.
-For example, the details displayed in the profile card (logo, description, social media accounts) are defined here.

 ## Adding new content

 Content is added in the `content` sub-directory either as plain markdown files